 It may surprise you to know that many vegetables can be planted, and grow very nicely, in raised bed and container gardens.
-In fact, some of the best veggies to grow in small spaces include:
+In fact, urban gardening is rising in popularity and that means there is so much more opportunity to grow amazing food in your own backyard.

 - Sweet Potatoes